Ford Escape Hybrid Insurance Rates

 Rates are averaged for all Ford Escape Hybrid models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Ford Escape Hybrid Insurance
+How to Find the Best Cheap Ford Escape Hybrid Insurance

-- Teenage drivers pay the highest auto insurance rates, costing as high as $367 per month if full coverage is purchased
+- Teenagers pay the highest rates, costing up to $367 each month for full coverage

-- Higher risk drivers with reckless driving or DUI convictions could be forced to pay on average $1,280 more per year for auto insurance
+- High-risk drivers with a DUI or reckless driving violation will pay on average $1,280 more each year for car insurance

 Rate Tables and Charts